"Why do I need a 4Ghz quadcore to run facebook?" This is why. A single word split up into 11 HTML DOM elements to avoid adblockers.

 Third parties are the devil--useful devils, but devils.

-Front end web developer.
-Open Web advocate and supporter of FOSS projects.
-Currently working with React and Redux 👨💻
+Husband, father, and front end developer.
+Open Web advocate and supporter of Free, Open Source Software projects.
+Working mostly with React and Redux 👨💻